hunterdyar/hdyarblog/content/blog/posts/notes-on-sketching/index.md

 - You do not need to start with a complete idea.
 You can start with almost nothing, a single line, a prompt, or random noise.

 ## Empathy as a Viewer
 It is the minimum required effort required to empathize with the viewer/user.
 We want to know what our creation will be like when it’s not in our heads, but alone.

+We become the viewer (or user, or player) who cannot merely *know* an idea, but must *perceive*, *interpret*, and *experience* the sketch to turn it into an idea.

+It can be said that sketching turns us from creator into an audience member, but we throughout the process we end up with a foot in both pairs of shoes, creating and experiencing and analyzing all at the same time, as we engage with the feedback loops of the creative process.

 ## Two Approaches To Sketching
 The gap between the idea we start with, and the idea we end up with is where the magic of creativity happens.
 Inevitably, there will be a difference between them.
 We can move in two directions: